TDHolmes/tdholmes.github.io/README.md

 The above is my first cut at the PCB.
 So far all sensors are working and I am getting accelerometer and magnetometer data out of the orientation IC.
 This is currently the main part I am working on for the overall Harma project.
 More info can be found [here][Pensel Link].

+## [Battery Powered Oven Temp Monitor][Oven Temp Link]

+![alt text][Oven Temp STM Breadboard]

+This project began when my wife and I moved to a new apartment in early 2017 that didn't have an oven that displayed the temperature.
+That's a super easy problem: get a thermocouple, some sort of display, and an Arduino and you're done!
+However, I didn't want to deal with plugging this thing in, so to make it tidier and more interesting, it is battery powered.
+This gave me the opportunity to work on a power limited device, which I have not done before.

+I first prototyped this project with an Arduino and components from Adafruit to get a baseline of performance.
+This baseline then could be improved on with sleeping the system, turning off the thermocouple amplifier when not using it, and so on.

+![alt text][Oven Temp Arduino Prototype]
+![alt text][Oven Temp Arduino Power Measurement]

+After this initial cut, I then moved to using an [STM Nucleo F446 dev board][F446 nucleo link] I had laying around to do the final design.
+This allows me a bit more control over power settings as well as having less power hungry components on the board.
+Unused demo peripherals such as the accelerometer were disconnected.
+I initially used a breadboard setup to make sure it all worked.
+I then soldered it up to be put in a permanent enclosure

+# Other Projects

+## [Binary Clock][Binary Clock Link]

+The Binary Clock project began because I wanted a simple clock that displayed the time in binary coded decimal.
+After looking online and not finding any that I liked, I made my own.

+![alt text][Binary Clock picture]

+More information, documentation, and a high level overview can be found [here][Binary Clock Link].

 ## [Ladder 42][Ladder 42 Link]